itaysnir/itaysnir.github.io/_posts/2025-1-14-pwnable-tw-realloc-revenge.md

 ```

 As we can see, the `main_arena` is around `0x72d375b36ca0`, and the stdout file stream resides within `0x72d375b37760`. \
 One more extra nibble to brute force means `1 / 256` odds.
-I'm sure there is a way to spawn libc pointers within the `tcache_perthread_struct` area, without any randomization,
+I'm sure there is a way to spawn libc pointers within the `tcache_perthread_struct` area without any randomization though. \
-and I'll try this approach. \
 Another problem is that by using the second allocation as a chunk that points to `stdout`, we won't be able to perform writes at any other addresses - as this chunk is un-freeable.
 Hence, we must reuse the "tcache-chunk" to perform the write primitive.
 But this shouldn't be hard, as this chunk is free-able legitimately. \
 My end goal would be overwriting any `__malloc_hook, __free_hook, __realloc_hook` to one-gadget.
 The plan is simple: use the stdout chunk for libc leak, and the other chunk for performing the write itself. \
-Recall how file streams works (TODO)
+Recall how file streams works - there's an intermediate buffer, whose addresses defined by the file stream object.
+If we can manipulate the inner pointers, we can obtain read / write primitives. \
+For this case, we'd like to have read primitive, hence we have to mess with the "write" flow of the stream (as it writes from memory to `fd`). \

 The original file stream flags were `0x00000000fbad2887`.
 We could perform linear overwrite of the file stream,
 but since we have no addresses leakage at this point, we would have to fake the stream object in a tricky manner. \